koalaman/shellcheck/shellcheck.1.md

     line (plus `/dev/null`).
 This option allows following any file the script may `source`.

+    This option may also be enabled using `external-sources=true` in `.shellcheckrc`.
+This flag takes precedence.

 **FILES...**

 :   One or more script files to check, or "-" for standard input.